 The most common imaging process begins by passing a beam of electrons through the ultra-thin section to a detector below the specimen.
 A TEM image of a purified viral DNA is shown here.
 The theoretical limit of magnification with the TEM is greater than 1,500,000X!

 Photons help us view the microscopic world, as for example, in the familiar light microscope and the Confocal Scanning Light Microscope.
-The confocal microscope captures images at different depths in a thick material, so it does not need to be prepared by a destructive process.
+The confocal microscope captures images at different depths in a thick material, prepared as living or non-living (fixed) tissue.